IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 SOFTPHONES:

-ACCESSORIES OF IP PHONES
+ACCESSORIES FOR IP PHONES

 - headset